 However, EverlyWell’s At-Home Food Sensitivity Test aims to aid with the elimination diet process.
 The test uses a small blood sample via finger prick to measure your body’s immune response to a list of 96 foods.
 (You can see the full list on its website.)

 Your results will provide a rating for each food on the list, ranking them on a scale from normal reactivity to high reactivity.
 A higher level can mean a specific food could be the culprit behind your symptoms.
 Then, you can try removing that food from your everyday diet and adding it back in to see how you feel.

 Keep in mind that this isn’t a food allergy test.
 It also won’t determine if you’re lactose intolerant or suffer from celiac disease.
 However, the test can help you better determine which foods may cause symptoms or make you feel ill during an elimination diet — and it can speed up the process significantly.

-For a limited time, you can get the EverlyWell At-Home Food Sensitivity Test on sale for 20% off when you use the code FS20 at checkout.
-It’s regularly $159, but the discount code will make it $127.20.
-Still, it’s not exactly cheap, so if you’re not serious about testing for food sensitivities, it may not be for you.
+Still, for $159, it’s not exactly cheap.
+So if you’re not serious about testing for food sensitivities, it may not be for you.
 But if you’ve been struggling for a while, talk to your doctor and give the test a try.

 If you liked this article, you might also enjoy reading about this three-day anti-inflammatory program.